Az-LastPenguin/LORAP/README.md

 You can check progress for the mod, things that are completed, will be done, or still just an idea in [this project](https://github.com/users/Az-LastPenguin/projects/1/views/1?layout=board).

 ## IDEAS AND CONTACT
 Visit [AfterDark Archipelago server](https://discord.gg/Sbhy4ykUKn) and [this channel](https://ptb.discord.com/channels/1085716850370957462/1137643745051955200) where me and the testers reside.
 You can discuss the mod, ideas for it, or anything relevant there.
 I'm always checking the chat.
+Another good way to let me know about your ideas is to [create an issue](https://github.com/Az-LastPenguin/LORAP/issues/new) with your idea, i will tag it appropriately.
 You can also contact me on Discord directly: last_penguin

 ## BUG REPORTS